abhishek1147/TripScribe/README.md

 # TripScribe
-A travel logging(with Iamges) android mobile application.
+A travel logging(with Images) android mobile application.

 This Android application uses **AWS Amplify**, a set of tools and serverless services in the cloud.